Choosing a Good Fly Rod

 - A slow action rod, bending about half-way from the tip, is very flexible, designed for anglers generally working small streams and rivers.

 Mystic Fly Rods offers a complete range of quality premium fly rods that have been rigorously tested to deliver consistent top performance.
 They offer a number of different lines of rods, each meticulously engineered for specific fishing conditions.
 The first-class M-Series, for example, is a progressive medium/fast fly rod with the ability to cast at close range as well as to the other side of the stream, and is available in 4 different lengths.

 Choose a rod from the Mystic Au Sable Series for a medium/fast rod specially designed for trout stalking.
 When tackling larger rivers and higher winds, use a fast action rod like one from the Mystic Maveryck Series.
 Check out the fast action offered by the Inception and medium/fast M-Series Switch fly rod lines, perhaps choosing a fly rod that specifically meets your fishing requirements.

 Mystic also offers a Tremor Salt Water Series, and a Reaper Series ranging from a delicate 3 weight to a powerhouse 12 weight.
-The M-Spey series of rods offered by Mystic are ideal for spey casting, skagit casting and spey fishing.
-Mystic also offers a fly rod series specifically focussed on female anglers.
-The Sapphyre Fly Rod Series is a fast action rod specifically designed to please the most discerning fisherwoman/female angler.
+The M-Spey series of rods offered by Mystic are ideal for spey casting, ska git casting and spey fishing.
+Mystic also offers a fly rod series specifically focused on female anglers.
+The Sapphyre Fly Rod Series is a fast action rod specifically designed to please the most discerning fisher woman/female angler.